Aniketh-Devadiga/CODETECH-Task-2/README.md

 Objective

 The goal of this analysis is to predict salary based on years of experience using a linear regression model.
-We first explore the data, then split it into training and testing sets, fit the model, and evaluate its accuracy.
+We first explore the data then split it into training and testing sets, fit the model, and evaluate its accuracy.

 Key Activities